contexthub/notify-me/README.md

 - (void)application:(UIApplication *)application didReceiveRemoteNotification:(NSDictionary *)userInfo fetchCompletionHandler:(void (^)(UIBackgroundFetchResult))completionHandler {

-    // Define our fetch completion handler which is called by ContextHub if the push wasn't a push for CCHSubscriptionService void (^fetchCompletionHandler)(UIBackgroundFetchResult) = ^(UIBackgroundFetchResult result){
+    // Define our fetch completion handler which is called by ContextHub if the push wasn't a push for CCHSubscriptionService void (^fetchCompletionHandler)(UIBackgroundFetchResult, BOOL) = ^(UIBackgroundFetchResult result, BOOL CCHContextHubPush){
         NSLog(@"Push received: %@", userInfo);

+        if (CCHContextHubPush) {
+            completionHandler(result);
+        }
+        else {
             // Get the alert (will be nil if it doesn't exist) NSString *alert = [userInfo valueForKeyPath:@"aps.alert"];

             // Determine if this was a background or foreground push based on presence of "content-available" key BOOL background = ([userInfo valueForKeyPath:@"aps.content-available"] != nil) ?
 YES : NO;

             // Get the custom data (we sent this ourselves in the userInfo dictionary) NSString *string = [userInfo valueForKey:@"string"];
             NSArray *array = [userInfo valueForKey:@"array"];
             NSDictionary *dictionary = [userInfo valueForKey:@"dictionary"];

             // At this point, you can act on the message by popping an alert view
             // Note that if this notification was processed in the background, check application state to avoid unnecessary UI alerts if (application.applicationState == UIApplicationStateActive) {
                 // App in foreground
             }

             // Call the completionhandler based on whether your push resulted in data or not completionHandler(UIBackgroundFetchResultNewData);
+        }
     };

     // Let ContextHub process the push